ZaidaTek/zmisc/ReadMe.md

         i   input       func    int gCRC32(const void *iData); // func params that are only read o   output      func    void gGetTimeNow(int *oTime); // func params that only are written to io  in/out      func    void gCheckAndCoerce(void *ioData); // func params both read and written to
-    - variables are prefixed, usually with a single-letter
-    - these are COMPLETELY UNRELATED to the concepts in Hungarian Notation
-        - as prefixes should indicate scope and provide semantic meaning, not type inference
-        - and, rather, it is unfortunate variable-prefixes are often conflated with Hungarian Notation or vice-versa
     - thus, according to the presented style-guidelines, it must be
         - "*oData = lResult" or "return lResult" are common scenarios
         - "return oTarget" is not an impossible scenario (e.g. a copy function also returning its target pointer)